 Your art and antiques are probably the most valuable items that are in your home.
 That’s why you should do almost everything to keep your items protected – even on moving day.
-Because you have obviously spent a lot of money being both an art and antique collector you should be aware that moving these items are no easy feat.
+Because you have obviously spent a lot of money being both an art and antique collector you should be aware that moving these items is no easy feat.
 That’s why most people employ the services of a professional art and antiques mover to get the job done.

-Ordinary packaging just won’t do in this case no matter how much you reinforce your boxes with extra tape.
+The ordinary packaging just won’t do in this case no matter how much you reinforce your boxes with extra tape.
 Rather these items call for heavy duty materials such as cushiony-type materials along with sizeable crates.

 But even before you get to the packaging stage, you need to first talk to a professional art and antique appraiser so that they can put a value to your property especially if you are using a local moving company that does not necessarily specialize in moves such as this.